ngiotsas/ngiotsas/README.md

 - 👋 Hi, I’m @ngiotsas
 - 👀 I’m interested in tech
-- 🌱 I’m currently learning tech
+- 🌱 I’m like learning tech
 - ⚡ Fun fact: Microsoft skipped Windows 9 because they wanted to Windows 10 be the last version of Windows, so they said let's add a circle number... but they made Windows 11.![Windows 11 Icon](win.png)

 <!---